 Limits

 A limit describes the value a function or sequence approaches as its input moves toward some point.
-Biology is full of such limiting behaviour: as an epidemic runs its course the susceptible fraction approaches a fixed limit — the final epidemic size — and long-run averages of case counts converge.
+Biology is full of such limiting behaviors: as an epidemic runs its course the susceptible fraction approaches a fixed limit — the final epidemic size — and long-run averages of case counts converge.
 Limits are the foundation of derivatives, integrals, and the convergence theorems that make statistical inference work.

-Intuitive and formal definition
+Intuitive and formal definition#

 Intuitively, means the terms get and stay arbitrarily close to .
 Formally (-definition): for every there exists an such that